collabnix/dockerlabs/play-with-docker/ELK/README.md

-# Single Docker Host Setup
+# Setting up Elasticsearch, Logstash , Kibana & Filebeat on a Docker Host